Vogeltak/maxcrone.org/content/books/2021-11-30-black-future-month.md

 ### The Effluent Engine

-The story telling mechanics are laid out very cleary in this story, but that doesn't bother me because they certainly deliver.
+The story telling mechanics are laid out very clearly in this story, but that doesn't bother me because they certainly deliver.
 Nice and adventurous tale with many sides.

 ### The Trojan Girl